-With a trend towards colours inspired by nature only increasing in popularity, teal is on the up and up.
-And these teal living room ideas will give you the inspiration you need to use it in your own home.
+With a trend towards colours inspired by nature only increasing in popularity, these teal living room ideas will give you the inspiration you need to use this shade in your own home.

 Teal living room ideas